Who We Are

 Steve Crihfield

-Development & Fundraising, Executive Committee, Webmaster
+Outreach, Executive Committee, Webmaster

 While Steve learned to ski on a rope tow in Indiana, he taught his three sons to ski on Mt Ascutney during visits to their grandparents' home in West Windsor.
 A family rite of passage was to hike up the Windsor Trail at age 5!
 Steve and his wife, Ashley, built their own home with a view of the mountain.
 All of the family enjoy gatherings and time at the pond, year around hiking with the dogs, and, for Ashley, her horse Hamlet.
 Steve's career spanned working with and investing in highly-engineered manufacturing and service business.
 He has served on numerous public and private boards with an emphasis on business strategy and development.
 More recently, he describes his life as a "smorgasbord of activity", including family time, travel, guest lecturing, and the outdoors.